hoarder-app/hoarder/docs/docs/10-import.md

 ## Import using the WebUI

 Hoarder supports importing bookmarks using the Netscape HTML Format.
+Titles, tags and addition date will be preserved during the import.
+An automatically created list will contain all the imported bookmarks.

-Simply open the WebUI of your Hoarder instance and drag and drop the bookmarks file into the UI.
+To import the bookmark file, go to the settings and click "Import Bookmarks from HTML file".

 :::info
 All the URLs in the bookmarks file will be added automatically, you will not be able to pick and choose which bookmarks to import!